venables/koa-helmet/README.md

 -----

-In order to work well with the helmet HSTS module, koa-helmet will augment `this.request` to include a `secure` boolean to determine if the request is over HTTPS.
+In order to work well with the helmet HSTS module, koa-helmet will augment `this.req` to include a `secure` boolean to determine if the request is over HTTPS.

 Example